CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 If adding the exclusions manually, the Process Exclusions should be done before installation occurs, as the processes will be used during installation of the application and antivirus software can cause the installation to fail or timeout.
 Folder Exclusions may need to be added after installation has occurred as some antivirus software needs the folders to exist.

-#### Port Requirements
+### Port Requirements

 {{% ctx %}} Innovation and Microsoft Service Fabric require a range of [firewall ports to be opened][Port Requirements] between the servers and specific services.

 If you are using Windows Firewall, some ports are opened during installation and others are opened dynamically as needed.
 If any other firewall is used, it will be necessary to add the rules described in [Port Requirements][] to open the correct ports.

-The `Cortex.Innovation.Test.PortUsage.ps1` script is provided during installation to test the ports on each Application Server and make sure they do not overlap with any other programs; most ports may be altered if this is the case, the description will say if this is not possible.
+The `Cortex.Innovation.Test.PortUsage.ps1` script is provided during installation to test the ports on the Web Application Server and each Application Server and make sure they do not overlap with any other programs; most ports may be altered if this is the case, the description will say if this is not possible.

-#### Certificate Requirements
+### Certificate Requirements

+{{< alert title="Important" color="warning" >}}It is critical to set a reminder to {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.Advanced.RolloverCertificates" title="update certificates" >}} in good time before they expire.
+If they expire then the platform will cease to function and {{< ahref path="Cortex.ServicePortal.MainDoc" title="CORTEX Service Portal" >}} must be contacted for support.{{< /alert >}}

+#### Application Servers

 {{% alert title="Note" %}}
 For production systems it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
 For non-production systems, certificates can be omitted from installation and it will create and use self-signed certificates.
 This may prevent 3rd parties that require valid certificate verification to access the API Gateway Service.